satyam19arya/Terraform/README.md

 A "provider" is a plugin that allows Terraform to interact with various cloud providers, services, or infrastructure platforms.
 In order to make provider available on Terraform we need to make a terraform init.
 This commands download any plugins we need for our providers.

 ### terraform init
-This command is used to initialize a working directory containing terraform configuration files.
-It is safe to run this command multiple times.
-This command will never delete your existing configuration or state during init.
+This commands download any plugins we need for our providers.
+It also initialize a working directory containing terraform configuration files.

 `
 terraform init